-(1) Upon receiving evidence that a qualified tow business has failed to comply, or no longer complies, with any requirement or provision of these Administrative Rules or that the authorized agent or representative of a tow business has falsified any documentation or certification related to compliance of these Administrative Rules in an application for a letter of appointment, the Department shall suspend or revoke the qualified tow business's letter of appointment.
-The Department may suspend or revoke the qualified tow business's letter of appointment at any time once the qualified tow business has been given notice in accordance with these Administrative Rules.
-A qualified tow business whose letter of appointment has been suspended or revoked may request an administrative hearing as outlined in these Administrative Rules.
+(1) Upon receiving evidence that a qualified tow business has failed to comply, or no longer complies, with any requirement or provision of these Administrative Rules or that the tow business or applicant has falsified any documentation or certification related to these Administrative Rules, the Department shall suspend or revoke the letter of appointment.
+The Department may suspend or revoke the letter of appointment at any time once the tow business has been given notice in accordance with these Administrative Rules.
+A tow business whose letter of appointment has been suspended or revoked may request an administrative hearing as outlined in these Administrative Rules.

-(2) Upon receiving evidence that a qualified tow business has failed to comply, or no longer complies, with the requirements of these Administrative Rules, the qualified tow business's letter of appointment shall be suspended or revoked by the Department.
+(2) Upon receiving evidence that a qualified tow business has failed to comply, or no longer complies, with the requirements of these Administrative Rules, the tow business's letter of appointment shall be suspended or revoked by the Department.